 It’s even more important when issues such as heart disease, a recent heart attack or the side effects of vascular disease impact erection, sex drive, or blood flow that enables men to become firm or women to reach an orgasm.

 Arthritis can make sex positions you once enjoyed now painful during senior sex.
-As we age, healthy sex life has to change along with many other aspects of life.
+As we age, our healthy sex life has to change along with many other aspects of life.

 It is also not helpful to give an erectile drug (like Viagra) to a man who has been inactive sexually for years and say “go to it!”
 Sex is quite a bit more than genital interaction.